Multibit-Legacy/multibit-hd/mbhd-brit/src/main/doc/Matcher-1-Setting-up.md

 This is ok.

-## 5. Start the Matcher daemon
+## 4. Start the Matcher daemon
-TODO - Start the Matcher daemon so that incoming Payer requests are dealt with.
+TODO - Start the Matcher daemon which:
++ loads all the Redeemer Bitcoin addresses
++ processes incoming Payer requests

 # Summary
 By performing the tasks in this document you have:
  + constructed a PGP keypair that will be used by the Payers to encrypt their messages to the Matcher.
  + exported the PGP keypair above for copying to the Payers.
- + imported to the Matcher keyring the Redeemers' PGP public keys.
  + started the Matcher daemon service so that it can accept incoming Payer messages.